 Qualified small business stock.
-Your holding period for stock you acquired in a tax-free rollover of gain from a sale of qualified small business stock, described later, includes the period you held the old stock.
+Your holding period for stock you acquired in a tax-free rollover of gain from a sale of qualified small business stock, described later under Gains on Qualified Small Business Stock, includes the period you held the old stock.